 An important decision to make regarding layoff or non-renewal is whether or not to choose the option to participate in the University’s Non-Renewal Program/Layoff Severance Program.
 P&A, Civil Service, and

 Bargaining Unit employees who choose not to participate in the layoff programs have different options outlined below.
-Before making a decision about the layoff programs, you may want to talk to the Employee Benefits about your individual situation by calling 612-624-8647 or 800-756-2363 in Greater Minnesota.
+Before making a decision about the layoff programs, you may want to talk to the Employee Benefits about your individual situation by calling 4-UOHR (612-624-8647 or 800-756-2363) and select option 1.